rustonbsd/actor-helper/README.md

 3. **Call actions**: Use `handle.call()` or `handle.call_blocking()` with `act!` or `act_ok!` macros
 4. **Sequential execution**: Actions are processed one at a time by the actor
 5. **Panic safety**: Panics are caught and converted to errors with the call site location

-The unbounded channel helps prevent one specific deadlock scenario where an actor needs to call itself, **but it doesn't prevent all possible deadlock situations**.

 ## License